Alex300/ui_datetime/README.md

 Plugin for Cotonti CMF.
 It replaces common date/time selection controls with unified pretty style jQueryUI controls.

-Based on pligin by Andrey Matsovkin (Macik): https://github.com/macik But this one has fixes and new versions of included scripts
+Based on plugin by Andrey Matsovkin (Macik): https://github.com/macik But this one has fixes and new versions of included scripts

 Description